Catastrophe averted as fire near chemical plant is contained

 PASSAIC, N.J.
-(AP) — A dramatic fire near a chemical plant burned through the night and into Saturday morning in northern New Jersey, its smoke so heavy that it was detected on weather radar and was seen and smelled in nearby New York City.
+(AP) — A dramatic fire near a chemical plant burned through the night and into Saturday in northern New Jersey but led to no evacuation orders or serious injuries — just heavy smoke that was seen and smelled in nearby New York City.

 Crews battled pockets of the blaze into the morning, Passaic Mayor Hector Lora said, but it was contained.